rochus-keller/Are-we-fast-yet/Luon/Readme.md

 The implementation was directly derived from the Oberon+ implementation from https://github.com/rochus-keller/Are-we-fast-yet/tree/main/Oberon.

-NOTE: this is still work in progress; all benchmarks besides Json work with Luon IDE >= 0.6 and show the same performance as the Lua implementation;
+The results show about the same performance as the Lua implementation.
+See Results.ods and Results.pdf for more information.
-      though Json produces memory corruption, debugging WIP